tchubaba/pausepi/README.md

 ## Configuration

 To enable communication between the application and your Pi-holes, you will need to provide the necessary configuration information.
 This includes the IP addresses of the Pi-holes and their corresponding API tokens.
 The API token can be retrieved from the Pi-hole's administrative dashboard by navigating to Settings > API > Show API Token.
-To configure them, run the included Pi-hole manager from the command line:
+To configure them, run the included PausePi Manager from the command line:

 ```shell
 php artisan pausepi:manager